Best Construction Estimating Software for Companies in 2025

 What I dislike about Procore

-• I’ve noticed that the lessons in the training modules are often considered too dense, leading some users to skip through content, and the questions can be tricky, with feedback suggesting that more engagement points could improve the learning experience.
+• I’ve noticed in G2 reviews that training modules can feel dense, leading some users to skip through, with feedback suggesting more engaging content could help.

 What G2 users dislike about Procore